Top 10 Most Valued Startups in India in 2021

 What are some of the biggest challenges that Indian startups are facing?

 Every startup company has its unique challenges, but these challenges may not be unique to India.
-For example, if you’re starting a food startup, then make sure that you can ensure the sustainability of your business model before you scale up.
 If you’re running an online education company, then you’ll need to ensure that your consumers/students are accessing the service conveniently and cost-effectively.

 If you’re a logistics startup company, you’ll need to ensure that you have reliable supply chains to remain profitable.
 What are some of the most important criteria for picking a good startup?
 Atul Jain: We should remember that the start-up ecosystem in India is young, and can be really confusing.